 Let’s compare a $10,000 investment in the S&P 500 vs. the Aggregate Bond Index beginning in 1980.
-In each case, the investor left the principal alone, while taking the income produced each year to spend.
-Income from stock dividends is shown in the red, income from bonds (interest) is shown in blue.
+In each case, the investor left the principle alone, while taking the income produced each year to spend.
+The income from stock dividends is shown in red, income from bonds (interest) is shown in blue.

 Source: Capital Investment Advisors